iscii/isciiBot/README.md

 Prefix: |

-To edit and test locally: right click entire isciiBot folder and 'open with VSCode.'
-Then, node . should no longer produce errors.
+To edit and test locally:
+  -Open entire folder in VSCode
+  -Change the tokens
+  -Turn off heroku dyno worker